We all judge. At times, it seems we cannot help ourselves. On social media, it’s an international sport.

 Sounds simple, right?

 It’s not.
-It’s probably one of the hardest things I attempt.
-It is all too easy to slip into the knee-jerk, judgmental response to the world around us.
+It’s one of the hardest goals to consistently achieve.
+The instantaneous nature of today’s world makes it all too easy to slip into a knee-jerk, judgmental response.

 Is this our reality?